Robert Chambre Hill: Background

-He was born on 25 March 1778 at Hawkstone Hall near Prees, Shropshire, the fourth son of Sir John Hill, 3rd Baronet, a Shropshire farmer and landowner and Mary, daughter and co-heir to John Chambré of Petton, Shropshire.
-One of his elder brothers was Rowland, later Lord Hill.
+He was born on 25 March 1778 at Hawkstone Hall near Prees, Shropshire, the fourth son of Sir John Hill, 3rd Baronet, a Shropshire farmer and landowner, and Mary, daughter and co-heir to John Chambré of Petton, Shropshire.
+One of his elder brothers was Rowland, later Viscount Hill.

 Career

 Educated at Rugby School from 1788, Hill was appointed a cornet in the 6th Dragoons on 29 July 1795.
 Promotion to lieutenant followed on 26 August 1796 and to captain on 15 June 1804.
 He then transferred as a major to the Royal Horse Guards (Blues) on 15 November 1805 and received his brevet promotion to lieutenant-colonel on 1 January 1819.

 He commanded the Blues during the Peninsular War and led a brigade of cavalry at the 1813 Battle of Vitoria, for which he received the Army Gold Medal.
 At Waterloo, Hill, while a commander of the Royal Horse Guards, was wounded when a musket ball entered his right shoulder and passed through his arm.
 Despite the injury, Hill remained on the battlefield until close to the completion of the action.

-For his services in the battle he was made a Companion of the Order of the Bath (CB), a Knight of the Russian Order of St. George of the Fourth Class, and a Knight of the Austrian Military Order of Maria Theresa.
+For his services in the battle he was made a Companion of the Order of the Bath (CB), a Knight of the Russian Order of St. George of the Fourth Class, and a Knight of the Austrian Order of Maria Theresa.

-He was knighted by the Prince Regent on 29 May 1812 as a proxy for his brother, Rowland, who was already a Knight of the Bath.
+He was knighted by the Prince Regent on 29 May 1812 as a proxy for his brother, Rowland, who was already a Knight Companion of the Order of the Bath.

 Hill later became Deputy Lieutenant of Shropshire, a magistrate for the Wem and Whitchurch divisions, and a Commissioner of Income and Property Taxes for the latter.

 Family

-Hill married Eliza, daughter of Henry Lumley on 5 February 1801 and they had the following children:
+Robert Hill married Eliza Lumley, daughter of Henry Lumley, on 5 February 1801, and they had the following children: